Cosmetic packaging

-The term cosmetic packaging is used for cosmetic containers (primary packaging) and secondary packaging of fragrances and cosmetic products.
+The term cosmetic packaging is used for containers (primary packaging) and secondary packaging of fragrances and cosmetic products.
 Cosmetic products are substances intended for human cleansing, beautifying and promoting an enhanced appearance without altering the body's structure or functions.

-Cosmetic packaging is standardized by an international norm set by the International Organization for Standardization and regulated by national or regional regulations such as those issued by the EU or the FDA.
-Marketers and manufacturers of cosmetic products must be compliant to these regulations to be able to market their cosmetic products in the corresponding areas of jurisdiction.
+Cosmetic packaging is governed by an international norm set by the International Organization for Standardization and by national or regional regulations such as those of the EU or the FDA.
+Marketers and manufacturers must comply with these to distribute their products in the corresponding areas of jurisdiction.

 History

 A cosmetic container, cosmetic box, or cosmetic vessel is found in the historical records, both as an artifact, as relief items in some cultures, and are sometimes referenced in historical or archaeological literature.
 They are sometimes created in specific styles, shapes, or motifs.

 The named 'cosmetic vessel' in Ancient Greece is the pyxis.
 In Ancient Egypt artifacts of hieroglyphically inscribed kohl tubes are found; also kohl vessels, and kohl spoons, which were formed in stylized shapes relevant to Egyptian ideology, including specific hieroglyphs.

 The use of the cosmetic vessel may extend to trinket items, car-keys, toiletry accessories, for example a nail clipper; as a non-toiletry storage container, it becomes an 'all-purpose' decorated, special-use vessel.

 Containers are known from many societies, ancient and modern.
 The Native Americans of the Americas made small containers woven from basketry materials, including pine needles.